raishamaharrani/My-First-Repo/README.md

 HOM!
 This is difficult but I can do it.
 Anything new is different and unknown but you will learn it.
+Keep patience.
+Revision and study time will help.